iq-motion-control/iq-module-communication-doc/docs/tutorials/up12_initial_configuration.rst

     Sampling Zero Angle

-With all of this set, the module will now respond properly to X, Y and Throttle commands sent to it via packed control messages explained in :ref:`controlling_ifci`.
-The final step is to correct the propeller torque angle and described in :ref:`Underactuated Propeller Torque Angle Correction<correcting_underactuated_torque>`.
+The module will now respond properly to X, Y and Throttle commands sent to it via packed control messages as explained in :ref:`controlling_ifci`.
+The final step is to correct the propeller torque angle as described in :ref:`Underactuated Propeller Torque Angle Correction<correcting_underactuated_torque>`.